Tanmay1798/Python_Practice/README.md

 Note:
 1. The numeric string and symbols are ignored.
 However, if an alphabet comes immediately after a number, then it converts it to uppercase.

+# 2) For FIND
+# A. find()
+The find() method returns the index of the first occurence of a substring in the given string (case-sensitive).
+If the substring is not found it returns -1.
+Returns an integer value indicating an index of the first occurence of the specified substring.

+Syntax: str.find(substr, start, end)

+1. substr: (Required) The substring whose index has to be found.
+2. start: (Optional) The starting index position from where the searching should start in the string.
+Default is 0.
+3. end: (Optional) The ending index position untill the searching should happen.
+Default is end of the string.

+Note:
+1. The find() method returns an index of the first occurence only.
+2. The find() method performs case-sensitive search.
+It returns -1 if a substring is not found.

+# B. index()
+The index() method returns the index of the first occurence of a substring in the given string.
+It is same as the find() method except that if a substring is not found, then it raises an exception.
+An integer value indicating an index of the specified substring.

+Syntax: str.index(substr, start, end)

+Note:
+1. The index() method returns an index of the first occurance only.
+2. The index() method performs case-sensitive search.
+It throws ValueError if a substring not found.

+# C. rfind()
+The rfind() method returns the highest index of the specified substring (the last occurrence of the substring) in the given string.
+If the substring is not found, then it returns -1.
+Returns an integer value indicating an index of the last occurence of the specified substring.

+Syntax: str.rfind(substr, start, end)

+Note:
+1. The rfind() method returns an index of the last occurance only.
+2. The rfind() method performs case-sensitive search.
+It returns -1 if a substring is not found.

+# D. rindex()
+The rindex() method is same as the rfind() that returns the index of the last occurence of a substring in the given string.
+However, unlike the rfind() method, it raises ValueError if the substring is not found.An integer value indicating an index of the last occurence of the specified substring.

+Syntax: str.rindex(substr, start, end)

+Note:
+1. The rindex() method returns an index of the last occurance only.
+2. The rindex() method performs case-sensitive search.
+It raises ValueError if a substring is not found.
+However, the rfind() method returns -1 if substring not found.